marcelloc/Unofficial-pfSense-packages/README.md

 fetch -q -o /usr/local/etc/pkg/repos/Unofficial.conf https://raw.githubusercontent.com/marcelloc/Unofficial-pfSense-packages/master/Unofficial.conf

-After fetching the repo file, you will be able to see these packages under System -> Package Manager
+After fetching the repo file and applying the patch described above, you will be able to see these packages under System -> Package Manager